Stand with Ukraine flag

 • Run the downloaded MSI package and follow the instructions.
 Make sure you have selected “Add to PATH” and “Set JAVA_HOME variable” options to “Will be installed on local hard drive” state.

-• Visit PostgreSQL JDBC Download Page to download PostgreSQL JDBC Driver
+• Visit PostgreSQL JDBC Download Page to download PostgreSQL JDBC Driver.
+Choose the latest available option.

 You can check the installation using the following command (using Command Prompt):